GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 ### A) Upgrade node pool without surge nodes

+In this section of the tutorial you will need to open multiple terminals.
+Where it is relevant, the commands will be marked.
+For example before a command that needs to run in the first terminal you opened, there is a marker: **(TERMINAL-1)**

 You can start with the case without surge node.
 Make sure your node pool has zero surge nodes configured.

 ```shell